We have been there, We all have at some point!

 - If we also have the knowledge about all the other web technology and things that our website will require e.g.- in case if our website will require a database then we must also possess knowledge about the concerning DBMS for example MySQL.
 It may also happen that we find a need to integrate some external components in our website like- Twitter tweet box, Facebook like button, payment gateway, shopping cart, etc. Hence we should also have knowledge about them too otherwise we may get stuck.

 - If it is a website created for a startup which will expand in the future (e.g. – the manner facebook or Google were created) then choosing HTML/CSS/JS instead of WordPress will give us more flexibility to do anything with our website in the future.

 - If we are designing a website for a client and we don’t know what technology will he/she use for development then using WordPress will force him/her to use PHP.
 In this case, we should use HTML/CSS/JS.

 WordPress is web software you can use to create a beautiful website or blog.
 We like to say that WordPress is both free and priceless at the same time.
 Over 60 million people have chosen WordPress to power the place on the web they call “home”.
 We should go with WordPress for:

 - Updates: WordPress has a supreme advantage over a straight HTML site when it comes to updates.
 Not only is it an open-source platform that allows you to use multiple programming languages, so you get all the bells and whistles (HTML, PHP, MySQL, ASP, etc), but it is also user friendly for those who don’t know programming code.

 - Bandwidth – Because WordPress offers so much, it’s a big platform.
 This means it takes up a lot of bandwidth.
 Simple HTML sites tend to take up less space.
-You can expand features and add new design or theme easily.
+You can expand features and add new designs or themes easily.

 What is Better?
 WordPress or HTML?